SafetyWing Travel Insurance Review: My Honest Experience Including a Disputed Claim

-I am far from trying to convince you to purchase SafetyWing health and travel insurance because I wouldn’t know if this is the best option for you.
+I am not trying to convince you to purchase SafetyWing health and travel insurance, as I don’t know if this is the best option for you.
 You are the only one who knows.

 However, since choosing the right insurance can be daunting, I hope that this post will help you understand the most important features so that you can compare it with other companies and make it easy to pick what’s best for you.